Lab 5: Experimental Methodology and Scientific Reporting

 libbls/ Box Least Square (BLS) Python library for transit detection.
 (CMake)

-scripts/ Python/bash scripts for plotting and data analysis
+scripts/ Python/bash scripts for plotting and data analysis that you will have to complete during the lab

 setup_env.sh Helper script to setup the python environment and various env. variables